Children need love – especially when they seem to deserve it the least.

 Since the survival of the group is dependent on its individuals, the paleo-limbic brain defines our position within the group by regulating our self-confidence and our trust in others.

-Caremans plots self-esteem and trust on an axis:
+Caremans plots self-esteem and trust on an axis as follows:

 Drastic shifts on the axis are always down